Why We Love It

 Many interior decorators are self-employed and take on clients on a freelance basis.
 Some others may be employed full-time by furniture, home décor, and other stores that specialize in selling home remodeling products.

-Can I Become an Interior Decorator?
+How To Become an Interior Decorator

 Interior Decorator Salary Data